jeremybytes/csharp-interfaces-resources/README.md

 The code samples can be followed using Visual Studio 2019 (Windows) or Visual Studio Code (Windows, Linux, macOS).

 ### Visual Studio 2019 (Community Edition)
 When using Visual Studio, open the solution file (.sln) that is included in each sample folder.
-The solution is set up to automatically start the web application as well as the required web service, so not special action is required.
+The solution is set up to automatically start the web application as well as the required web service, so no special action is required.

 **Running the Web Service and Application**
 To run a project, click F5 or use "Start debugging" from the toolbar or Debug menu.